1

 General Requirements

 Claims for sterilization procedures should be submitted electronically.
-A copy of the Health First Colorado sterilization consent form MED-178, located on the Provider Forms web page under the Sterilization Consent Forms drop-down menu, must be attached to each related claim for service including the hospital, anesthesiologist, surgeon, and assistant surgeon.
+A copy of the Health First Colorado Consent to Sterilization - MED 178 Form, located on the Provider Forms web page under the Sterilization Consent Forms drop-down menu, must be attached to each related claim for service including the hospital, anesthesiologist, surgeon, and assistant surgeon.

 • The individual must be at least 21 years of age at the time the consent is obtained.